leormsbee/proj-portfolio/assignments-by-name/initial_environment_setup/initial_environment_setup.md

-# Classwork - Environment Setup.
+# Classwork - Initial Environment Setup.
 In this assignment, we will set up our development environment.
 **Note: You cannot do this assignment without downloading the required software sent in the email prior to the first day of class.**